Moving Towards Financial Independence

 monthly spending plan

-the spending plan is working and make revisions as needed
+- Check how the spending plan is working and make revisions as needed

+To begin, sit down with your young adult and make a list of all anticipated expenses.
 Include expenses that you, the parent, plan to pay for as well as expenses your young adult will be responsible for paying.
 Do your best to estimate costs.

 - Will your student be receiving financial aid?

 part of their financial aid package include work study?